fwextensions/fwjs-errata/README.md

 So it seems like `dom.setElementLocked()` indexes the layer's elements in the opposite direction from the `elements` array.
 To convert from the `elements` index to the index used by `dom.setElementLocked()`, subtract it from the length of the array minus 1.
 So if there are 5 elements on the layer and you want to change the locked state of the second one from the top (with index 1), you’d do `(5 – 1) – 1 == 3`.

 The `dom.setElementVisible()` method has the same bug.

+## Setting the `locked` or `visible` property of a sub-layer throws an exception

+You can lock or hide a layer by doing something like `dom.layers[1].frames[0].visible = true`.
+But if layer 1 is actually a sub-layer, then this code will throw an exception saying *Could not run the script.
+A parameter was incorrect.*.
+The workaround is to use the `dom.setLayerLocked()` and `dom.setLayerVisible()` methods instead.

 # Undocumented features